 A Better Option than Boys Ranches that May be Closer to Saint Petersburg, FL

 In our program, boys remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The highlight of the program is an incredible wilderness experience in the mountains of North Carolina during the last month of the boys’ stay.
 Whitewater rafting, hiking, camping, and other adventures show that life can be both adventuresome and positive.

-Counseling takes place frequently during the day, in all settings, through conversations with mentors during work or activities.
+Counseling takes place frequently during the day, in all settings, through conversations and mentoring during activities and group settings.
 We put a strong emphasis on mentorship, providing the boys with positive male role models during their residence with us.

 Treasure Coast Boys Academy offers a once troubled teenage boy a second chance at a promising future.

 To read more of what parents and students are saying, and to find out more about how our boys ranch can offer restoration in your family in Saint Petersburg, Florida, we invite you to explore our website, then fill out our inquiry form or call us today.

 |More about boys ranches in Saint Petersburg, Florida (Saint Petersburg, FL): |